• >

 You will not need to pay tax on your profit or purchases if your shares are held in an ISA or SIPP.
 If they are not, you may need to pay two forms of taxes.

 Stamp Duty Reserve Tax (SDRT).
 This charges 0.5% of the trade's value if you buy UK shares that are settled through CREST (the UK electronic settlement system).
+If you buy shares using a stock transfer form rather than electronically and the transaction is over £1,000 you pay Stamp Duty at 0.5%.

 Capital Gains Tax (CGT).
 When you sell your shares and make a profit, you are required to pay tax on the gains you made.
 The rate at which CGT is charged depends on which income tax bracket you are in and how much money you make from the sale.

-• Basic rate taxpayers pay 10%
+• Basic rate taxpayers pay 18%

-• Higher and additional rate taxpayers pay 20%
+• Higher and additional rate taxpayers pay 24%

-This does not include residential property and carried interest.
+This does not include carried interest.

 However, for every tax year you receive a capital gains tax-free allowance.
-For the current tax year, the capital gains tax-free allowance is £6,000 (£3,000 for trusts).
+For the 2024/25 tax year, the capital gains tax-free allowance is £3,000 (£1,500 for trusts).

 Your gains would need to exceed this for you to be required to pay capital gains tax on your profits from any trades you make.